MichalLytek/type-graphql/docs/extensions.md

 title: Extensions
 ---

-It is sometimes desired to be able to annotate schema entities (fields, object types, or even queries and mutations...) with custom metadata that can be used at runtime by middlewares or resolvers.
+The `graphql-js` library allows for putting arbitrary data into GraphQL types config inside the `extensions` property.

-For such use cases, **TypeGraphQL** provides the `@Extensions` decorator, which will add the data you defined to the `extensions` field of your executable schema for the decorated entity.
+Annotating schema types or fields with a custom metadata, that can be then used at runtime by middlewares or resolvers, is a really powerful and useful feature.

-_Note:_ This is a low-level decorator and you will generally have to provide your own logic to make use of the `extensions` data.
+For such use cases, **TypeGraphQL** provides the `@Extensions` decorator, which adds the data we defined to the `extensions` property of the executable schema for the decorated classes, methods or properties.

-## How to use
+> Be aware that this is a low-level decorator and you generally have to provide your own logic to make use of the `extensions` metadata.

-### Using the @Extensions decorator
+## Using the `@Extensions` decorator

-Adding extensions to your schema entity is as simple as using the `@Extensions` decorator and passing it an object of the custom data you want:
+Adding extensions to the schema type is as simple as using the `@Extensions` decorator and passing it an object of the custom data we want:

 ```typescript
 @Extensions({ complexity: 2 })
 ```

-You can pass several fields to the decorator:
+We can pass several fields to the decorator:

 ```typescript
 @Extensions({ logMessage: "Restricted access", logLevel: 1 })
 ```

-And you can also decorate an entity several times, this will attach the exact same extensions data to your schema entity than the example above:
+And we can also decorate a type several times.
+The snippet below shows that this attaches the exact same extensions data to the schema type as the snippet above:

 ```typescript
 @Extensions({ logMessage: "Restricted access" })
 @Extensions({ logLevel: 1 })
 ```

-If you decorate the same entity several times with the same extensions key, the one defined at the bottom will take precedence:
+If we decorate the same type several times with the same extensions key, the one defined at the bottom takes precedence:

 ```typescript
 @Extensions({ logMessage: "Restricted access" })
 @Extensions({ logMessage: "Another message" })
 ```

-The above will result in your entity having `logmessage: "Another message"` in its extensions.
+The above usage results in your GraphQL type having a `logMessage: "Another message"` property in its extensions.

-The following entities can be decorated with extensions:
+TypeGraphQL classes with the following decorators can be annotated with `@Extensions` decorator:

-- @Field
+- `@ObjectType`
-- @ObjectType
+- `@InputType`
-- @InputType
+- `@Field`
-- @Query
+- `@Query`
-- @Mutation
+- `@Mutation`
-- @FieldResolver
+- `@FieldResolver`

-So the `@Extensions` decorator can be placed over the class property/method or over the type class itself, and multiple times if necessary, depending on what you want to do with the extensions data:
+So the `@Extensions` decorator can be placed over the class property/method or over the type class itself, and multiple times if necessary, depending on what we want to do with the extensions data:

 ```typescript
 @Extensions({ roles: ["USER"] })